(Posted March 26 on Melissa Chen’s FB as a reply to her posting about news of Amos being granted initial asylum.)

 4. You fretted: ‘The amount of death and rape threats to Amos were appalling.
 I’ve actually collected reams of screenshots of these comments that were used as evidence.’
 End quote.
 I have no doubt that among them were Muslims he offended.
 Once he is free, the onus is now on you, his keeper, to afford him the kind of protection he may need as evidenced by Ayaan Hirsi Ali and Salmon Rushdie — they both live under personal protection after receiving a fatwa of death for profaning the Islamic religion.
 At least Amos’ personal safety in Singapore was not an issue.
 But can you now vouch for the same for him in America without bodyguard, a question I would respectfully ply you?

 5. As a final note here, in your preceding poignantly written cri de cœur for total, unmolested freedom of expression and thought for humankind, you injected the stirring locution of Steinbeck to make your case.
 I would surely not quarrel with such eloquence.
 Instead, FWIW, let me conclude here by drawing some very obvious contradistinction between Western (American in this case) and Eastern traditions/cultures — or as LKY would put it the ingrained distinct ‘Asian values’ that set fellow Asians apart from their Western counterparts.
-For instance: while Judge Cole would, if he were adjudicating, rule in favor of the Constitutional right of Westboro Baptist Church members to picket at funerals with hateful signs that read ‘God hates fags’, in Singapore or in the East for that matter, spitting or swearing at a deceased during his/her obsequies is a no-no; Amos did not understand that, consequently he was punished for it.
-Certainly, for a Western judge who exhibited difficulty in writing and spelling Asian names correctly — at least 3 nominally related errors are evident in his published legal opinion, i.e., ‘Long’, ‘Ngreng’ and ‘Yew’ — one shouldn’t expect him to duly appreciate the deeply held local tradition of reverence in the East for the dead during mourning.
+For instance: while Judge Cole would, if he were adjudicating, rule in favor of the Constitutional right of Westboro Baptist Church members to picket at funerals with hateful signs that read ‘God hates fags’, in Singapore or in the East for that matter, publicly spitting or swearing (symbolically or otherwise) at a deceased during his/her obsequies is a no-no. Amos did not understand nor his parents taught him such funeral decorum, consequently he was punished for it.
+Certainly, for a Western judge who exhibited difficulty in writing and spelling Asian names correctly — at least 3 nominally related errors are evident in his published legal opinion in the above case, i.e., ‘Long’, ‘Ngreng’ and ‘Yew’, which should be correctly presented respectively as ‘Loong’, ‘Ngerng’ and ‘Lee’ as in Lee Kuan Yew — one shouldn’t expect this judge to duly appreciate the deeply held local tradition of reverence in the East for the dead during mourning.
 And while fellow American Andres Serrano had his artistic right guaranteed by the U.S. Constitution to dip a crucifix in his own urine and displayed it as art in his 1987 controversial New York exhibition, such display would surely be deemed sacrilegious in the East and rightly expected to be banned.
 The so-called self-evident notion of all men being created equal, endowed by their Creator with unalienable rights to absolute freedom of speech, that is an imported foreign construct as alien to the East as the Easter Bunny.
 But good luck to Amos and you; you will need it.

 Ron Woolrich resplied — Lester Kok: Thanks for the reply.
 I am familiar with American jurisprudence (as I hold a J.D.) but not Singapore law, so I took the “blasphemy” charge at face value.
 Anyway, those anti-blasphemy laws in the U.S. are state laws and relics of an earlier era of the law.
 There is no federal anti-blasphemy law, and, were these laws challenged in federal court (which has supremacy over state courts), they would likely be found to be unconstitutional under the First Amendment.
 There are also no “communal harmony” restrictions on free speech in the U.S. or laws against religious disparagement as these would also be unconstitutional as against First Amendment protections.
 Although such prosecutions would be legal in Singapore, no U.S. court would recognize them as valid under U.S. law.